sakshianil/POG/README.md

 # Nextflow Pipeline for Oomycete Effector Analysis

 ## Overview
-This pipeline performs comprehensive analysis on five oomycete proteomes to identify secreted effectors and investigate their regulatory architecture.
-It integrates tools for secretion prediction, effector classification, ortholog identification, upstream sequence extraction, motif discovery, and expression integration.
+This Nextflow pipeline performs a comprehensive, reproducible analysis of five oomycete proteomes to identify effectors, characterize their promoter architecture and examine their amino acid composition.
+It integrates multiple modules for secretion prediction, effector classification, ortholog identification, upstream sequence extraction, motif discovery, and expression integration.
+The workflow has been optimized to explore transcriptional regulation and sequence-level features associated with pathogenicity, extending to both classically secreted and non-secreted effector-like candidates.
 The nextflow pipeline (**main.nf**) contains the further information on step-by-step scripts usage within pipeline.

 ## Workflow Summary